owickstrom/wickstrom.tech/src/_drafts/case-study-2.md

 The first version of the video classifier had no property tests.
-Instead, I wrote what I thought was a decent classifier algorithm, mostly messing around with various pixel buffer representations and parallel processing to get decent performance.
+Instead, I wrote what I thought was a decent classifier algorithm, mostly messing around with various pixel buffer representations and parallel processing to achieve acceptable performance.

 The only type of testing I had available, except for general use of the application, was a color-tinting utility.
 This was a separate